-Macro-evolution is the teaching that through small changes, organisms and animals can jump from one species to another, such as a primate becoming a human over long periods of time through natural selection and chance mutations.
+Macro-evolution is the teaching that through small changes, organisms and animals can change into a different kind of “animal”, such as a primate becoming a human over long periods of time through natural selection and chance mutations.

 The question I would like to answer in this article is: “Do chance mutations adequately explain how macro-evolution took place?”